TheMaverickProgrammer/eTamagotchi/README.md

 and forth the BattleThread and the Render instances instead of how I'm doing it.
 Divide the BattleThread into two different classes HostBattleThread and ClientBattleThread.

-* Too many battle flags
+* Too many battle flags managing the thread states... speaking of threads...

+* Unsure of the thread saftey.
+Each time a host or client is established a new thread is made.
+This can't be good.

 * Creating new graphics each render call in P2P for opponent has to go

+## Gameplay Improvement
+* Read from a source the correct digimon names, stats, etc...

-* Save the tamagotchi data to a file and load
+* Save the tamagotchi state data to a file and load

-* Reward players with EXP points
+* Reward battling monsters with EXP points (e.g. winners +3 EXP, losers +1 EXP)

 * Decrease health after X hours to reinforce feeding